omf2097/openomf/INSTALL.md

 3. Install the game resources.
 Please see step 3. of this guide for this.
 4. Start the game by running ./openomf on command line.

-#### Gentoo

-We have a Gentoo overlay at https://github.com/omf2097/openomf-overlay .
-For installation instructions, please read the README.md in the repository.

 ### Official releases

 Official releases are (somewhat) stable, but don't necessary come with all the latest bells and whistles.
 However, if you wish to try them, they will be available at https://github.com/omf2097/openomf/releases .
 Installation instructions are also available there.